JWally/ezp0wn/README.md

 # AWS Cognito Account Enumeration Demonstration

-This Node.js script demonstrates an account enumeration vulnerability with AWS Cognito.
+This Node.js script demonstrates an account enumeration vulnerability with AWS Cognito _WITH DEFAULT SETTINGS_.

 ## Summary

-If your site uses AWS Cognito and your `clientId` is exposed:
+If your site uses AWS Cognito _and_ your `clientId` is exposed _and_ it is using the default settings:

 I can run a script to see who has accounts on your site - without rate limits.